Nothing will stand in your way

 1. Finished With The Dogs 2.
 Current Of Death 3.
 Criminal Assault 4.
 In The Slaughterhouse 5.
 Fortress Of Desperation 6.
 Six Fat Women 7.
 Corroded Dreams 8.
 Life's Destroyer 9.
 Rest In Pain 10.
 Military Service 11.
 Road Crew (bonus)

-Based on Queen Of Siam only, you'd have had a hard time predicting anything like Finished With The Dogs to come.
-Here Holy Moses dropped all the amateurish artifacts present on the debut and took a giant step to the front row.
-This album got it all - hyperactive drumming that sounds like a horde of Duracell bunnies running rampant, painfully accurate chainsaw-like guitars, and on top of it all, Sabina Classen's electrifying vocals from beyond.
-The energy stored in this album is simply immeasurable.
+With the release of Finished With The Dogs, Holy Moses left pretty much all the primitive artifacts of their debut behind and took a giant leap to the front row.
+This album got it all - hyperactive drumming that sounds like a horde of rabid Duracell bunnies running rampant, painfully accurate chainsaw-like guitars, and on top of it all, Sabina Classen's positively electrifying vocals from beyond.
+The amount of energy stored in this recording is immeasurable.
 The screaming Current Of Death is close to an ultimate thrash metal song, and the amusing Military Service must be one of the merriest thrash hollers ever written.
-One would have to be dead as a rock not to be moved by this fury, and even then the first ten seconds into it are enough to raise anyone up from the dead.
-Although Finished With The Dogs might not be recommended to the most serious people out there, it is among the most beautiful (and funniest) moments ever created in the scene.
+You would have to be dead as a rock not to be moved by this frenzy, and even then the first ten seconds into it should be enough to raise anyone up from the dead.
+Although Finished With The Dogs might not be recommended to the most serious people out there, it is among the most beautiful and absolutely funniest moments ever created in the genre.
 They simply don't make things like this anymore.

 HOLY MOSES - The New Machine Of Liechtenstein